lukethelehman/Settled-Ground/README.md

   if roll equals 1
     print ("and encounters the bandit!!")
-      print ("player.name flips a coin. if heads, they lose all their resources") string coin gets flipCoin(.5)
+      print ("player.name flips a coin. if tails, they lose all their resources") string coin gets flipCoin(.5)
-      if coin equals "heads"
+      if coin equals "tails"
         print ("player.name cannot escape the bandit, and loses all of their resources");
         player.clearInventory()
       else